-Line 2I.
-80% OF APPORTIONABLE DEFERRED FOREIGN INCOME: Enter an amount equal to 80% of the apportionable deferred foreign income (also known as deemed repatriated income or Internal Revenue Code, Section 965 income), to the extent included in federal gross income, under Internal Revenue Code, Section 965(a) and as reduced by the federal earnings and profits deficit deduction under Internal Revenue Code, § 965(b).

 Line 2m.
+80% OF APPORTIONABLE DEFERRED FOREIGN INCOME: Enter an amount equal to 80% of the apportionable deferred foreign income (also known as deemed repatriated income or Internal Revenue Code, Section 965 income), to the extent included in federal gross income under Internal Revenue Code, Section 965(a) and as reduced by the federal earnings and profits deficit deduction under Internal Revenue Code, Section 965(b).
+Generally, this will be 80% of federal Form 1120, Schedule C, line 15, column a.

+Line 2n.
 50% OF GLOBAL INTANGIBLE LOW-TAXED INCOME: Enter the amount equal to 50% of the apportionable global intangible low-taxed income that the taxpayer included in federal gross income during the taxable year in accordance with Internal Revenue Code, Section 951A, net of related expenses and other related deductions deducted in computing federal taxable income.
+Generally, this will be 50% of federal Form 1120, Schedule C, line 17.

-Line 2n.
+Line 20.
 OTHER: Enter on this line the following subtraction modifications: